dagem/function-fix/README.md

 4.)
 Either manually compile or run the .jar file

-#Executing the jar file
+Executing the jar file:

 Type `sudo java -jar functionFix.jar`

     the reason that we need "sudo" is that the directory is in a restricted area

-#Compiling it
+Compiling it:

 Type `javac functionFix.java`

 Run `sudo java functionFix`